Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints: Introduction

 \begin{itemize} \item \textbf{Fast pricing of VIX derivatives via Quantization}: we develop in Section~\ref{S:VIXpricing} a functional quantization approach for computing VIX derivatives in our class of \textit{Gaussian polynomial volatility models}.

-When computing expectations in the form of $\mathbb{E}[F(Y)]$ where no closed form solution is available, a fast alternative to Monte Carlo is quantization.
+When computing expectations in the form of $\mathbb{E}[F(Y)]$ where no closed-form solution is available, a fast alternative to Monte Carlo is quantization.
 The idea is to approximate the random variable $Y$ with a discrete random variable $\widehat Y$ to compute efficiently the (conditional) expectations of suitable functionals of $Y$.
-Quantization was first developed in the 1950's for signal processing { \cite{gersho2012vector,graf2000foundations}} and more recently has been studied for applications in numerical probability {\cite{pages2003optimal}} and mathematical finance {\cite{pages2005functional,pham2004optimal}}.
+Quantization was first developed in the 1950s for signal processing { \cite{gersho2012vector,graf2000foundations}} and more recently has been studied for applications in numerical probability {\cite{pages2003optimal}} and mathematical finance {\cite{pages2005functional,pham2004optimal}}.
 We will exploit the Gaussian nature of the process $X$ to develop a functional quantization approach.

-A first attempt to use functional quantization for VIX futures in the context of the rough Bergomi model appears in \cite{bonesini2021functional}.
-Unfortunately, the method is not precise enough in practice, especially for the fractional kernel with small values of $H$ even with a lot of quantization trajectories, see \cite[Figure 3]{bonesini2021functional} where the number of quantized points were pushed as far as $N=1,000,000$ but the approximated values for VIX futures are still well-off the correct values, see also Figure~\ref{Fig:momentmatching1} below.
+A first attempt to use functional quantization for VIX Futures in the context of the rough Bergomi model appears in \cite{bonesini2021functional}.
+Unfortunately, the method is not precise enough in practice, especially for the fractional kernel with small values of $H$ even with a lot of quantization trajectories, see \cite[Figure 3]{bonesini2021functional} where the number of quantized points was pushed as far as $N=1,000,000$ but the approximated values for VIX Futures are still well-off the correct values, see also Figure~\ref{Fig:momentmatching1} below.
 It is well known that the convergence of the quantization for fractional processes is very slow of order $1/(\log N)^{H}$, see \cite{dereich2006high}.

-{Using a crucial \textit{moment-matching trick}, see \eqref{eq:momentmatching}, we are able to make functional quantization usable in practice by achieving very accurate results for both VIX future prices and VIX option smile with only a couple of hundreds quantization points, even for fractional processes with very low values of $H$.}
+{Using a crucial \textit{moment-matching trick}, see \eqref{eq:momentmatching}, we can make functional quantization usable in practice by achieving very accurate results for both VIX Futures prices and VIX option smile with only a couple of hundreds of quantization points, even for fractional processes with very low values of $H$.}

 \item \textbf{Fast pricing of SPX options via Neural Networks with Quantization hints:}